bentoml/BentoML/docs/source/guides/helm.rst

 1. Configuration
 ==============================================================
-Helm charts rely on a values file to configure how to template and create your resources.
-You can find the default values in `BentoML/helm/YataiService/values.yaml`.
+Helm charts rely on a values file to configure how to template and create Kubernetes resources.
+The default values for these resources can be found in `BentoML/helm/YataiService/values.yaml`.
 These basic values describe a basic local `YataiService` instance with ephemereal storage.

 1.1 Persistent Storage
 ---------------------------
 The recommended way to deploy `YataiService` is with a PostgreSQL DB instance within the cluster, backed with a Persistent Volume.
 The Helm chart makes it really easy to go this route.
-You can find all the configuration for this under the Postgres block,
+All the configuration for this can be found under the Postgres block,

 .. code-block:: yaml